 4. Autumn Creates a Collective Community

-Parks and city streets create gathering places for social interaction.
+Parks and city streets create safe gathering places for social interaction.
 The natural revitalization of neighborhoods fosters community feeling.
 It’s nice to be part of a thriving, excellent place to live.
-A walk around Reeds Lake in East Grand Rapids, or a short trip to Lake Michigan, and you’ll see your neighbors out and about enjoying the spoils of fall.
+A walk around Reeds Lake in East Grand Rapids, or a short trip to Lake Michigan, and you’ll see your neighbors enjoying the spoils of fall.
 The cooler temperatures and pure air make it a great time of year to exercise out of doors.

 5. Speaking of Pure Air